 Turn off AutoPlay (currently enabled for CD/DVDs and not removable drives)

 The frequency of backup of computers should be commensurate with organizational requirements and the criticality of the data that is generated.
-Ensuring that backups are functional is a vital component of overall data management and essential to recovery in the event of a malicious attack, hardware failure, or software failure.
+Making sure that backups are functional is a vital component of overall data management and essential to recovery in the event of a malicious attack, hardware failure, or software failure.
 Do not back up the computer during data acquisition, or make sure that the files mentioned previously are ignored by the backup software.
 We strongly recommend that a full backup be taken of the computer prior to installation of any security updates.
 This will facilitate a rollback in the rare case that a security patch affects any application functionality.

 Enable Internet Explorer security settings (if browsing the Internet is absolutely required)